-Also see the indexes by genre, character and publication date.
+Ordered by publication date, most recent to last.
+Also see the indexes by genre, character and title.

 A vignette about a young human fascinated by furry giantesses who’s talked his way into being taken home by a beautiful giant raccoon woman.
 What she wants out of the encounter might not be what he does.